 Peter Trepte has law degrees from the UK (BA(Hons.)) and France (Licence en Droit) and a doctorate from the Netherlands.
-He is a Senior Fellow in Public Procurement Law at the University of Nottingham.
+He is a Senior Fellow in Public Procurement Law at the University of Nottingham, Head of the Corruption and Public Procurement Unit and Deputy Director of the Public Procurement Research Group.
 He is also a practicing barrister with Littleton Chambers in London and of Counsel to Grayston & Company in Brussels.

-Peter is a Fellow of the Chartered Institute of Arbitrators and a Member of the Chartered Institute of Purchasing and Supply.
+Peter is a Fellow of the Chartered Institute of Arbitrators and a Member of the Chartered Institute of Procurement and Supply.

 Public procurement and corruption issues